-Following submission of an IND application with the FDA in November 2020, and the FDA's subsequent authorization to proceed with clinical trials in December 2020, in October 2021, we commenced dosing patients in a Phase 1 clinical trial of our breast cancer vaccine.
+Following the FDA's authorization to proceed with clinical trials in December 2020, in October 2021, we commenced dosing patients in a Phase 1 clinical trial of our breast cancer vaccine.
 Funded by a U.S. Department of Defense grant, this study is a multiple-ascending dose Phase 1 trial to determine the maximum tolerated dose of the vaccine in patients with early-stage, triple-negative breast cancer as well as monitor immune response.
 The study is being conducted at Cleveland Clinic and will consist of 18 to 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
 During the course of the study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
-The study is estimated to be completed in the third calendar quarter of 2022.
+The study is roughly one-fourth of the way complete and is estimated to be completed by the end of calendar year 2022.
+Initial indications suggest that an immune response is being observed